seiszhang/ucerf3-etas-results/2019_08_30-ComCatM7p1_ci38457511_MainshockLog10_k_2p3_ShakeMapSurfaces_Log10_k_3p03_p1p15_c0p002/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/30 02:48:04 UTC, 21 weeks after the simulation start time.
+Last updated at 2019/12/05 18:11:18 UTC, 5 months after the simulation start time.

-Total matching ComCat events found: 2141
+Total matching ComCat events found: 2150

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*